TellTrail/dna/README.md

 TellTrail operates from the perspective that while data *about* an individual may not belong to that person, they are nonetheless a stakeholder in that data, and should have a say in how it is transferred to third parties.

-## With What Parties is TellTrail Concerned?
+## With Which Parties is TellTrail Concerned?

 The TellTrail ecosystem is concerned with 4 types of parties: